rhenaldkarrel/rhenaldkarrel/README.md

 <br />

 I am a Software Engineer focused on Frontend Web Development.
 I am passionate to create a scalable, readable, and efficient code to solve real problems through collaboration and strategic thinking.
+Currently I'm working at FXMedia Internet Pte.
+Ltd. as Frontend Developer Intern.

 <br />